About Parabola

 Danielle Arnaud FRSA is Director of Danielle Arnaud contemporary art and a founding member of Parabola.
 She is a trustee of two regeneration organisations, Riverside Community Development Trust and Lady Margaret Hall Settlement.
 She graduated in Art History from Birkberk College/Courtauld Institute in 1982.
 She regularly sits on judging and selection panels around the UK.

-Jordan Kaplan is a freelance curator, writer, project manager and visiting university lecturer.
+Jordan Kaplan FRSA is a freelance curator, writer, project manager and visiting university lecturer.
 She is specifically interested in new media work, scientific discourse and historical contexts.
 She is a founding member of Parabola, graduated from Drama Centre, London in 1996 and holds an MA in Arts Criticism from City University.

 Eliza Williams is a writer and editor, regularly writing for Flash Art, Art Monthly, Contemporary and Creative Review.
 She received an MA in Contemporary Art Theory from Goldsmiths in 2006.